tomasmcguinness/homeassistant-mixergy/README.md

 ```

 > [!TIP]
-> You can only reference this card using YAML at this time.
+> Watch the entity name in the snippet above.
+Also, you can only reference this card using YAML at this time.
 I want to find out how to deploy this card as a HACS package to make installation easier.

 ## Improvements